List of One Piece characters: Sabo

-He is voiced by Tōru Furuya while he is voiced as a child by Junko Takeuchi.
-In the Funimation English adaptation of One Piece Film: Gold and Episode of Sabo, his voice is supplied by Vic Mignogna.
-In One Piece: Stampede, his English voice is supplied by Johnny Yong Bosch.
+He is voiced by Tōru Furuya as an adult and as a child by Junko Takeuchi, however following Tōru's extramarital affair, he was voiced by Miyu Irino from episode 1116 onwards.
+In the Funimation English adaptation, his adult voice is supplied by Vic Mignogna in the dub of One Piece Film: Gold and Episode of Sabo and by Johnny Yong Bosch in all other appearances, while his child voice is supplied by Morgan Garrett.